 More commonly than all these other versions, though, Eros was regarded as the winged acolyte or assistant of Aphrodite, goddess of Love, Beauty, and Desire.
 He was also sometimes regarded as the child of Aphrodite, with Ares, the god of war, as his father, and his brothers were Deimos (Fear), Phobos (Panic), and Harmonia (Harmony).
 In some traditions, Eros also had a younger brother - Anteros - who was a much darker figure and an avenger of unrequited love.

-Eros, meanwhile, was associated above all with fertility, desire and sexual love, and because such passions could prove very difficult to control, the god was considered something of a cunning trickster.
+In the Greek myths, Eros was associated above all with fertility, desire and sexual love, and because such passions could prove very difficult to control, the god was considered something of a cunning trickster.
 Sometimes the god is playful and harmlessly mischievous but at other times he is cruel with his surprise attacks that bring only reckless passion and confusion, the god toying with his victim as with a helpless leaf caught in the winds.
 The lack of discipline and general unreliability of Eros may explain why he was never considered one of the 12 Olympian Gods.
 Finally, Eros was considered the specific protector of homosexual love.

 The Striker of Hearts